 If your wood heater is smoking, it might not be operating as efficiently as possible.
 Wood smoke pollution can harm the environment, your health and the health of your family.
 For tips on better wood burning visit wsroc.com.au/woodsmoke

 Smoke from wood heaters is deemed 'excessive' when there is a visible plume coming from the chimney for a continuous period of at least 10 minutes and within that time the plume extends at least 10 metres from the chimney for at least 30 seconds.
 Council can investigate excessive smoke and issue a 'Smoke Abatement Order' in certain situations.

-The burning of household and garden waste in the open and in incinerators can cause air pollution and can disturb neighbours.
-It is regulated by the Protection of the Environment Operations (Clean Air) Regulation 2002 to protect local and regional air quality, human health and local amenity.
+The burning of household and garden waste in the open and in incinerators, does cause air pollution and will disturb neighbours.
+It is regulated by the Protection of the Environment Operations (Clean Air) Regulation 2010 to protect local and regional air quality, human health and local amenity.

 - paint or paint containers

 - solvent residues and containers